vanbujm/con-ai/post.md

 - Whether integrating societal personas leads to more nuanced, robust, and societally-aware outputs.

 This experiment lays the groundwork for exploring how different training strategies can influence an AI model’s ability to produce safe and beneficial outputs.

-Stay tuned for a detailed analysis of the results, as well as insights on the potential future applications of **Societal AI** in various domains.
+Here are my results:

 ### mt_bench Results {#mt_bench-results}